Skip to main content

 Stage One: Emotional Relapse

 A person may not be thinking about using substances, but emotions and behaviors increase the risk.
 Signs include stress, irritability, poor self-care, isolation, and difficulty managing feelings.
-Even without cravings, the groundwork for relapse is forming.
+Even without cravings, the groundwork for drug or alcohol relapse is forming.
 Early action, such as mindfulness, self-care, and connecting with support, can prevent progression.

 Stage Two: Mental Relapse